t2pellet/discordfabriclink/README.md

 There are multiple other mods like this, but what makes this one special, is that it uses **Discord webhooks** to send player messages, which will display their profile picture and name.

 ## Setup
-You can find the [Setup in the wiki.](https://github.com/HeyItsMeNobody/discordfabriclink/wiki/Setup)
+You can find this [here](https://github.com/HeyItsMeNobody/discordfabriclink/wiki/Setup).